-Falls are the main cause of accidental injury and hospitalisation among senior Australians, and of the one in three people who experience a fall each year, half of them cannot get up without help.
+Falls are the main cause of accidental injury and hospitalisation among senior Australians.
+In fact, one in three people experience a fall each year, and about half of them cannot get up without help.

-To signal for help with the new MePACS medical alert watch, all you have to do is tap the ‘alert’ icon on the watch face or press the button located on the lower right hand side of the watch.
+Because the Solo watch only connects to the MePACS emergency response centre, all you have to do to raise an alert is tap the “Alert” icon the watch face.
+You can also raise an alert by pressing the button located on the lower right-hand side of the watch.